 There has been a settlement in the area now known as the Old Town of Prague since at least the 9th century, but the town came properly into existence during the 10th century, when Wenceslas I (Good King Wenceslas of the Christmas carol, also St Wenceslas) granted the royal charter that established “Město Pražské”, the Town of Prague.

 The most important feature of the town was the marketplace, located on the Old Town Square, although there was also a healthy trade in beer and leather, with tanneries and breweries located in the town.
-If you have been on our Ghosts and Legends of the Old Town tour or Prague All Inclusive Tour, for instance, you might remember the House of the Two Golden Bears in Kožná Street.
+When walking through the city, you might notice the House of the Two Golden Bears in Kožná Street.
 “Kožná” is a corruption of the Czech word “Kožená” meaning leather, and one of the largest tanneries was located here (though was replaced by a brewery in the 14th century).
-Although the decoration on the House of the Two Golden Bears contains a lot of symbolism related to alchemy, as the builder of the Renaissance house was rumoured to be an alchemist in the employ of Rudolf II, the bears themselves may well relate to the leather makers who were on the site previously, as Czech leather often came from bear hide rather than cows.
+Although the decoration on the House of the Two Golden Bears contains a lot of symbolism related to alchemy, as the builder of the Renaissance house was rumoured to be an alchemist in the employ of Rudolf II, the bears themselves may well refer to the leather makers who previously occupied the site, as Czech leather was often made from bear skins rather than cows.

 Many of the merchants, brewers and tanners built houses for themselves near the square.
-Very soon after the houses started to appear, however, the inhabitants of the fledgling Old Town realised they had a problem.
-They were very close to the River Vltava, which provided them with a valuable trade route and means of carrying goods and stone for construction up to the city, but was also a constant threat, thanks to its tendency to flood on a regular basis.
-Prior to the construction of the embankments in the nineteenth century, which now mean that only a very severe flood poses a danger to the city, if the river broke its banks there was a real possibility that the waters would reach as far inland as the Old Town Square, and so the ground floor rooms of these new houses were periodically waterlogged.
-After a while, when it was obvious this was a regular problem and not just a freak event, they townspeople decided to do something about it.
+Soon after the houses started to appear, however, those living in the fledgling Old Town began to realise that they had a problem.
+They were very close to the River Vltava, which provided them with a valuable trade route and means of carrying goods and stone for construction up to the city.
+It was, however, also a constant threat, thanks to its tendency to flood regularly.
+Before the construction of the embankments in the nineteenth century, which now means that only a very severe flood poses a danger to the city, if the river broke its banks there was a real possibility that the waters would reach as far inland as the Old Town Square, and so the ground floor rooms of these new houses were periodically waterlogged.
+After a while, when it was obvious this was a regular problem and not just a freak event, the townspeople decided to do something about it.

 The Old Town Hall and its Underground Chambers

-The Old Town Hall itself is actually composed of row of houses.
-The original building is the one which now houses the astronomical clock and tower, although these features were added later.
+The Old Town Hall itself is actually composed of a row of houses.
+The original building is the one that now houses the astronomical clock and tower, although these features were added later.
 This was built as a freestanding house next to a small stream for a man named Wolfin of Kamen.
-It was adopted by the newly formed Old Town Council in 1338, after the town was granted the right to have its own ruling body for the first time, but the date of its original construction is unclear, though is believed to be the mid to late thirteenth century.
+It was adopted by the newly formed Old Town Council in 1338 after the town was granted the right to have its own ruling body for the first time.
+However, the date of its original construction is unclear, though is believed to be the mid to late thirteenth century.

-An extension of the house was built in around 1360, and the tower was added to the Wolfin house about four years later.
+An extension of the house was built around 1360, and the tower was added to the Wolfin house about four years later.
 Then a house belonging to one of the fur and leather traders, a man named Mikeš Kaček, was purchased in 1458 from his widow and connected to the existing structure.
 This building is known as the Miksův House and has Romanesque foundations.
-Later the town hall bought another Romanesque building, the U Kohouta house (whose name means ‘At the Rooster’), in around 1830 and this was also added to the Hall, and finally the building next door, U Minuty, was added in 1896.
-If you take one of our underground walks, you can see the different architectural styles as you walk beneath this row of houses, and you’ll also hear how, in the mid-fifteenth century, these chambers were converted to house courtrooms, dungeons and torture chambers for religious prisoners.
+Later the town hall bought another Romanesque building, the U Kohouta house (whose name means ‘At the Rooster’), in around 1830 and this was also added to the Hall.
+Finally, the building next door, U Minuty, was added in 1896.

 Raising the Old Town

-It’s difficult to say with any certainty exactly when the raising of the street level took place, as records generally in Prague are scant, thanks to various wars and regime changes throughout history, and particularly after the destruction of a large part of the Old Town Hall and its records in the Prague Uprising of May 1945, but there are a few clues as to when this might have taken place.
+It’s difficult to say exactly when the raising of the street level took place, as records are generally scarce in Prague, thanks to the various wars and regime changes throughout history, and especially after the destruction of much of the Old Town Hall and its records during the Prague Uprising of May 1945, but there are a few clues as to when it might have happened.

-Up until 1784, Prague wasn’t really a city as such, but rather a group of four towns.
-That’s why you’ll find areas called the OId Town, New Town, and Lesser Town (Malá Strana), and the fourth town was Hradčany, which is the area surrounding Prague Castle.
-Each of these was treated separately in terms of legislation, governance, parish churches etc up until 1784 when the Emperor Joseph II combined all four and made the Old Town Hall responsible for the whole of Prague’s administration.
-Each town had its own defences until then, but these were torn down during the amalgamation.
+Up until 1784, Prague wasn’t a city as such, but rather a group of four towns.
+That’s why you’ll find areas called the Old Town, New Town, and Lesser Town (Malá Strana), and the fourth town was Hradčany, which is the area surrounding Prague Castle.
+Each of these was treated separately in terms of legislation, governance, parish churches, etc. up until 1784 when Emperor Joseph II combined all four and made the Old Town Hall responsible for the whole of Prague’s administration.
+Each town had its own defenses until then, but these were torn down during the amalgamation.
 You can still see remnants of them, however.
-For instance, the Malá Strana tower of Charles Bridge was part of that town’s wall and ramparts, and the Powder Gate (Prašná Brána) on Náměstí Republiky was one of thirteen gates set into the walls of the Old Town, (although the current version was actually built in 1475, replacing the original gate, and then was extensively remodelled between 1875 and 1886).
+For example, the Malá Strana tower of the Charles Bridge was part of the city’s walls and ramparts, and the Powder Gate (Prašná Brána) on Náměstí Republiky was one of thirteen gates built into the walls of the Old Town (although the current version was actually built in 1475, replacing the original gate, and then extensively rebuilt between 1875 and 1886).

 The street that runs past the Powder Gate and connects Wenceslas Square with Náměstí Republiky is called Na Přikopě, which in English means ‘On the Moat’, and lies along the line of the original ditch that was dug out alongside the wall to give added protection.
 Parts of this ditch still exist in the sewer system beneath Na Přikopě and Náměstí Republiky.
-The current theory is that the earth used to raise the streets of the Old Town came from the excavation work that produced this moat, that the people of Prague basically solved two problems with the one piece of construction work.
+The current theory is that the soil used to elevate the streets of the Old Town came from the excavations that created the moat and that the people of Prague solved two problems with one construction.

-We know this from archaeological work carried out between 1997 and 2000 on Na Přikopě, during which parts of the moat were excavated and examined.
-The original ditch was around eight metres deep, and was a dry moat.
-Since it was dry, however, the Old Town had a constant problem keeping the moat free of rubbish, so that it would continue to be a defensive structure, and eventually a decree was passed in 1347 forbidding any dumping of rubbish in the moat, although deposits of garbage have been found in the drainage ditch built to keep the moat free of rainwater, dating to around the early fourteenth century and continuing throughout its existance.
+We know this from archaeological work carried out between 1997 and 2000 on Na Příkopě, during which parts of the moat were excavated and examined.
+The original ditch was around eight meters deep and was a dry moat.
+However, since it was dry, the Old Town had a constant problem keeping the moat free of rubbish so that it could continue to be a defensive structure, and finally a decree was issued in 1347 forbidding any dumping of rubbish in the moat, although deposits of rubbish have been found in the drainage ditch built to keep the moat free of rainwater, dating from around the early fourteenth century and continuing throughout its existence.

-It’s most likely therefore that the street level was raised shortly after the construction of the walls and moat in the 1230s, though it was a gradual process and took decades to complete.
-Initially the level was raised by 4m but in some places this was inadequate and the level had to be raised again to around 6-7m.
+It’s likely, therefore, that the street level was raised shortly after the walls and moat were built in the 1230s, although it was a gradual process that took decades to complete.
+Initially, the level was raised by 4m, but in some places this was insufficient and the level had to be raised again to around 6-7m.

-The Wolfin House, the building that became the Old Town Hall and now houses the astronomical clock, was built around about the same time, the mid 1200s, but as you can see if you take one of the tours to the underground, its basements still have some remnants of their original purpose as kitchens, ordinary rooms etc. So the Wolfin House must have been built just before the street level was raised.
+The Wolfin House, the building that became the Old Town Hall and now houses the Astronomical Clock, was built at about the same time, in the mid-1200s, but its cellars still have some remnants of their original purpose as kitchens, ordinary rooms, etc. The Wolfin House must therefore have been built just before the street level was raised.

 Defending the City

-If you do take the tour into its cellars, you’ll notice there are a lot of wells and pits dotted throughout the chambers.
-One of these, in the kitchen, still has water as it’s supplied by an underground spring, but the others are now dry and may even have been used as part of the prison complex when the rooms were eventually turned over to this purpose.
+There are a lot of wells and pits dotted throughout the chambers of the Old Town underground.
+One of these, in the kitchen, still has water as it’s supplied by an underground spring, but the others are now dry and may even have been used as part of the prison complex when the rooms were eventually turned over for this purpose.
 Originally, though, these pits were intended as reservoirs to collect rainwater.
 The main reason for this was that if ever the city was under siege, there was the threat that the attackers might poison the water supply to try and force a surrender.
 Having your own independent supply meant you could withstand the siege a lot longer.

 At first, the concern for the Old Town and the reason for building the walls was more about protecting the wares and produce from the markets inside than fending off an attacking army, but towards the end of the thirteenth century and into the beginning of the fourteenth, the political safety of the town became more of a concern.
 It’s possible even that some of the reservoirs were added to the Wolfin house at this time, after the lower storey was buried, to add to the security of the house.